KB-GModStore/aas_doc/client/functions/gradients.md

 A simple linear gradient with just two offsets

 {% hint style="info" %}
-This function need to be declared in a render hook
+This function need to be declared in a [2D Render Hook](https://wiki.facepunch.com/gmod/2D_Rendering_Hooks)
 {% endhint %}

 | Types | Arguments | Descriptions | Optional |